Andrew Kishore

-Andrew Kishore Kumar Baroi (widely known as Andrew Kishore, 4 November 1955 – 6 July 2020) was a Bangladeshi playback singer.
-He is considered the "Playback King" of Bangladesh for his contributions to the music industry of classic dhaliwood era.
-He worked in more than 100 films, where he was the lead playback singer in more than 15 thousand songs.
-He also judged in a popular reality TV show called Bangladeshi Idol.
+Andrew Kishore Kumar Baroi (4 November 1955 – 6 July 2020), widely known as Andrew Kishore, was a Bangladeshi playback singer.
+Often referred to as the "Playback King" of Bangladesh for his extensive contributions to the classic era of Dhalywood cinema, he was the lead playback singer for more than 100 films and recorded over 15,000 songs.

-Kishore's debut in Dhallywood began with the film Mail Train (1977).
-In the film, a song called "Ochinpurer Rajkumari Nei Je Tar Keu", composed by Saley Alam Khan, was his debut playback song.
-After receiving critical recognition for the song "Ek Chor Jay Chole", penned by Alam Khan in the film Protigga (1979), Kishore had his breakthrough.
-Remembered for his iconic tracks, including "Jiboner Golpo, Achhe Baki Olpo", "Amar Buker Moddhe Khane", "Daak Diyachhen Doyal Amare", "Amar Shara Deho Kheyo Go Mati" and "Shobai To Bhalobasha Chae".
+Kishore made his playback debut in the film Mail Train (1977) with the song "Ochinpurer Rajkumari Nei Je Tar Keu".
+He achieved his career breakthrough shortly after with the critically acclaimed track "Ek Chor Jay Chole" from Protigga (1979).
+He is widely remembered for his iconic tracks, including "Jiboner Golpo, Achhe Baki Olpo", "Amar Buker Moddhe Khane", "Daak Diyachhen Doyal Amare", "Amar Shara Deho Kheyo Go Mati", and "Shobai To Bhalobasha Chae".
+Later in his career, he served as a judge on the reality television show Bangladeshi Idol.

-For his exceptional talent in the industry, Kishore won the Bangladesh National Film Award for Best Male Playback Singer a record eight times for the films Boro Bhalo Lok Chhilo (1982), Surrender (1987), Khotipuron (1989), Padma Meghna Jamuna (1991), Kabul (1996), Aaj Gaye Holud (2000), Saajghor (2007), and Ki Jadu Korila (2008), alongside five Bachsas Awards and three Meril-Prothom Alo Awards, to name a few.
+One of the most decorated artists in the industry, Kishore won the Bangladesh National Film Award for Best Male Playback Singer a record eight times.
+He also received numerous other accolades throughout his career, including five Bachsas Awards and three Meril-Prothom Alo Awards.